Staff-d/mqtt-chat/README.md

 ```
 docker compose up -d
 ```

 or

 ```
 nix-build brokers.nix
 ./result/bin/mosquittos
 ```

 to spin up the MQTT broker(s).

 ```
 npm run dev
 ```

-start the development server.
+starts the development server.
 The application should be served at `http://localhost:5173/`.

 ## Configuration

 The application offers a few settings that configure the features that are available.
-These settings corrospond to the chapters in my blogpost
+These settings correspond to the chapters in my blogpost

 ![login mask](login.png "Login mask with expanded options")